 A preserved upland or drought-tolerant tree or palm meeting the standards in this Article may be substituted for required trees, subject to the following: [Relocated from Art.
 7.D.2.F, Tree Credit]

-A. Vegetation Survey
+A. Tree Survey

-Credit shall be granted for on-site preservation of existing vegetation when accompanied by a tree survey.
+Credit shall be granted for on-site preservation of existing trees or palms when accompanied by a tree survey.
 [Relocated from Art.
 7.D.2.F.1, Tree Survey]

 B. Trees Excluded from Credit